 As the winter season is upon us, you want to be prepared by having deicing product on hand such as rock salt or ice melt.
 Deicers can help keep you and your family safe from slips and falls.
 For residential use, generally you can either purchase a rock salt, such as Diamond Crystal Winter Melt OR ice melt, such as Road Runner.
 The difference is in their chemical composition and how they work to melt ice.

 Rock salt, also known as Halite, is the mineral form of sodium chloride.
 Salt lowers the freezing point of water.
 Small amounts of salt partially melt the ice forming a brine (solution of salt and water).
-The solution flows under the ice and breaks the bond between the ice and pavement.
-Rock salt works down to 5°F and helps provide instant traction on snow on ice.
+The solution flows under the ice and breaks the bond between the ice and the pavement.
+Rock salt works down to 5 F and helps provide instant traction on snow and ice.
+Here, it could be worth learning the difference between ice vs snow for a better understanding.

 Pet-Friendly Ice Melt

 If you are concerned for the safety of your pet, you can choose a 100% organic, all natural, salt free ice melter, such as Safe Step “Sure Paws”.
-It is composed of crystalline amide core infused with special glycols.
+It is composed of magnesium chloride.
 It is non-toxic, safe for pets and skin, safe for the environment, and less harmful to plants and grass.
 While being safe, the pet friendly ice melt is also effective and fast acting.
-It melts down to -15°F.
+It melts down to -15 F.

 Here are some helpful tips for using deicing products: